mattboyer/PYaffs/_drafts/hl4.md

 # Leitmotiv

 Well over twenty years ago, the movie [Jurassic Park](http://www.imdb.com/title/tt0107290/) came out.
-There's a lot of exposition in the first third of that movie.
+There was a lot of exposition in the first act.
 In particular, there's a scene where a small group of people is given access -for the first time!- to an area of the island where very large dinosaurs roam free.

 Among them is a man who is some sort of scientist and definitely not a people person.
-They happen upon a dino-sized dump of dino poo and yer man deadpans:
+They happen upon a dino-sized *dump* of dino poo and yer man deadpans:

 > That is one big pile of shit.